F1 Visa Rules: Important Rules to Know

 Don’t Work Without Work Authorization

-Another important don’t for F1 status holders is don’t work without authorization.
+Another important rule when discussing what is an F1 student is that you must not work without proper authorization.
 This is not to say that it is impossible for F1 students to seek employment authorization while in F1 status, which will be discussed shortly.
 However, working without proper authorization from your school is a violation of your student status, and is something that is taken very seriously by the United States Citizenship and Immigration Services (USCIS) and by Immigration and Customs Enforcement (ICE).
 Even if the work you’re considering is something as minor as babysitting, dog walking, or other jobs, consider carefully the consequences to your student status.

 While the above restrictions may seem strict, the list of “do’s” for F1 status are comparably pleasant!
 You should take full advantage of your student status.
 Barring the restrictions around elicit activities and work, in many ways F1 visa holders can live autonomously in the U.S. Use your time as a student to get a good education, make friends, and enjoy school!